 At the forefront of this movement is a startup that sprang out of Stockholm’s buzzing design scene.
 Beteendelabbet (link in Swedish), Swedish for ‘the behaviour lab’, tries to find innovative solutions to sustainable living.
 Building on Sweden’s industrial design heritage and recruiting from Stockholm’s renowned design schools, the company has its sights set on transforming how Swedes live.

 Ida Lemoine is the founder of Beteendelabbet: ‘We think people need services that make it easy to do the right thing’, she says.
 ‘We need to make it possible for ourselves as consumers to share and reuse all kinds of gadgets, clothes and furniture, and even our workspaces and homes.’

 Recycling in Sweden – key figures:

-- 46% of the household waste was turned into energy in 2020.
+- 54% of household waste and similar waste was turned into energy in 2020.

 - 86% of PET bottles and 87% of aluminium cans in the deposit system were recycled in 2020 – the national target is 90% for both.

 - 61% of all packaging material was recycled in 2020 – the target is 65%.

 In 2017 the Swedish government reformed the tax system so that people could get cheaper repairs on used items.
 Since 2020 H&M customers in Stockholm can have their unwanted garments transformed into new pieces of clothing through a garment-to-garment recycling system called Looop.
 In this system H&M cleans the old garments, then shreds them into fibres and spins them into new yarn, which is then knitted into new fashion favourites.

 Meanwhile, researchers are working on finding new clothing materials that are less damaging to the environment.